myboyhood/myboyhood.github.io/_pages/about.md

 ---
 - ## Particle-based Semantic Mapping in Dynamic Environments

   As a collaboration research, we propose a particle-based instance-aware semantic occupancy mapping in dynamic environments.

+  **This work has been revised by TRO with encouragement, we are currently revising it !
+Waiting for our publishing soon !**
   <iframe height=396 width=704 src="../images/semantic-particle-based-map.mp4">
 <br/>
 <br/>